 The AIIA publishes the scholarly journal Australian Journal of International Affairs as well as the definitive record of Australian foreign policy, Australia in World Affairs.
 The AIIA publishes the popular Australian Outlook blog and a number of books and occasional papers.

 The AIIA works to interest young people in world issues through career fairs, school seminars and the ACCESS young members program in various states.

 The AIIA has cooperative relationships with other institutes in Australia and worldwide, including its original parent organisation, Chatham House.

 National Office in Canberra

 As an intern you will work at the AIIA’s National Office in Canberra.
-A customized program will be designed for each intern according to the intern’s learning and career development needs that can include a mix of training and practical experience in research projects, events, communications and office management.
+A customized program will be designed for each intern according to the intern’s learning and career development needs that can include a mix of training and practical experience in events, communications and office management.
 Download a Standard contract trainee template (32 kB).